 Once your child is born, be a role model and continue to buckle up every trip, every time.
-For maximum child passenger safety, parents and caregivers simply need to remember and follow the

-Four Steps for Kids:
+For maximum child passenger safety, parents and caregivers simply need to remember and follow the Four Steps for Kids:

 • For the best possible protection keep infants in the back seat, in rear-facing child safety seats, as long as possible up to the height or weight limit of the particular seat.
-At a keep infants rear-facing until a minimum of age 1 in forward-facing child, safety seats, in the back seat, until they reach the upper weight or height limit of the particular seat (usually around age 4 and 40 pounds);
+At a keep infants rear-facing until a minimum of age 1 and at least 20 pounds.